• Skip to primary navigation

 Pasteurized eggs can be hard to find, but don't worry because pasteurizing eggs at home is super easy!
 Check out this tutorial on how to pasteurize eggs to find out how!

-front view of a slice of french silk pie with a bite taken out of it
+French Silk Pie on a plate with a bite taken out of it

 If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
 And don't forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube - be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!